Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: Prime Capital, Hoole, East West Property

-2) Sydney property prices will stabilize with rising interest rates cooling the market
+2) Sydney’s property prices will stabilize as rising interest rates cool the market

 In Sydney, rising interest rates have been cooling the property market.